Aromanian language: History

 Aromanian, Daco-Romanian (Romanian), Istro-Romanian language, and Megleno-Romanian language are descendants of a proto-language called Common Romanian, itself descending from the Proto-Romance language.
 No later than the 10th century Common Romanian split into southern and northern dialects, and Aromanian and Romanian have developed differently from these two distinct dialects of the proto language over the course of the next one thousand years.

 Greek influences are much stronger in Aromanian than in other Eastern Romance languages, especially because Aromanian has used Greek words to coin new words (neologisms), especially within Greece, while Romanian has based most of its neologisms on French.
 However, there has also been an increasing tendency for Aromanian-speakers outside of Greece to borrow terms from Romanian, due to the shared alphabet and contact with Romanian over the Internet, where Romanian-language material is much more available than it is in Aromanian.

 With the arrival of the Turks in the Balkans, Aromanian also received some Turkish words.
 Still, the lexical composition remains mainly Romance.

-Some of the earliest known documents in Aromanian are the Aromanian Missal and the Codex Dimonie.
+Compared to other Balkan languages, the earliest documents and manuscripts of Aromanian appear late.
+This is due to the historical predominance of the Greek language in the region and the successive destruction of Aromanian books and documents throughout history.
+The oldest known written text in the language is an inscription from 1731 by Nektarios Terpos at the Ardenica Monastery, now in Albania.
+It is followed by the inscription of the so-called Simota Vase, dated to the first half of the 18th century.
+In the Monastery of the Holy Apostles near Kleino (Clinova), now Greece, there is an inscription in Aromanian dated from around 1780.
+The St. Athanasius Church in Moscopole, now Albania, also includes an old Aromanian writing.
+Other early Aromanian manuscripts are the Aromanian Missal potentially from the beginning of the 18th century, the works of Theodore Kavalliotis (1770), Constantin Ucuta (1797), Daniel Moscopolites (1802), Gheorghe Constantin Roja (1808/1809) and Mihail G. Boiagi (1813) and the Codex Dimonie possibly from the early 19th century.

+Some scholars mention other old, little-studied written instances of Aromanian.
+German Byzantinist Peter Schreiner dated a small glossary of Aromanian from Epirus in a manuscript of the Chronicle of Ioannina to the 16th or 17th century based on its writing.
+There are also claims about an Aromanian inscription from 1426 in the St. Zacharia Church in the former village of Linotopi in Greece, but according to Hristu Cândroveanu, it was destroyed during restoration works by order of Greek priests because it was not in Greek.